-After she left, I began to think about the piece, and about why I am an artist.
+After the group left, I began to think about the piece, and about why I am an artist.
 I remembered a time when my very wise wife said something: “If you ever find yourself in a situation where you have a Bible which is so dear to you that you cannot give it away to someone who really needs it, then, chances are, you probably haven’t been reading it enough.”

-Although I was perfectly happy with making the sale of this figure, it still felt a lot like letting one of my children go.
+Although I was perfectly happy with making the sale of this sculpture, it still felt a lot like letting one of my children go.
 However, I was confident that she was going to be in a place where she would continue to be a voice of hope and beauty.

-Looking back, this was perhaps one of my art transactions which has had, and will continue to have, the greatest impact on my life and work.
+Looking back, this was one of my art transactions which has had, and will continue to have, the greatest impact on my life and work.
 This is no longer me speaking through my art, but the artwork, and the Great Artist, speaking back into my life.